-In October 2010, the Authority issued the Series 2010A public utility subordinate lien revenue bonds, (Series 2010A Bonds) under the federal government's Build America Bonds program.
-Under this program, the federal government provides the Authority a federal subsidy in the amount of 35% of the interest paid on the bonds which reduces the Authority's effective interest costs to approximately 3.6%.
+In October 2010, the Authority issued the 2010 Series A public utility subordinate lien revenue bonds, 2010 Series A under the Federal government's Build America Bonds program.
+Under this program, the Federal government provides the Authority a federal subsidy in the amount of 35% of the interest paid on the bonds which reduces the Authority's effective interest costs to approximately 3.6%.
 The \$300,000 par amount consisted of \$18,550 in serial bonds maturing in 2033 and gross interest rates ranging from 4.1% to 4.6%, \$30,950 in term bonds maturing in 2028 and a gross interest rate of 5.4%, and \$250,500 in index term bonds maturing in 2044 and a gross interest rate of 5.5%.
 Approximately \$214,640 was issued to fund costs of certain capital improvements, including \$2,420 for the cost of issuance and underwriter's discount.
 In addition, approximately \$75,000 was issued to fund the Authority's Digester Project and \$10,360 for capitalized interest.
-The interest subsidy received by the Authority for the years ended September 30, 2014 and 2013 amounted to \$5,299 and \$5,462, respectively.
-In fiscal years 2014 and 2013, the Authority received \$411 and \$248 thousand less than expected due to budget sequester impacts experienced by the Federal government.
+The interest subsidy received by the Authority for the fiscal years ended September 30, 2015 and 2014 amounted to \$2,647 and \$5,299, respectively.
+In fiscal years 2015 and 2014, the Authority received \$208 and \$411 less than expected due to budget sequester impacts experienced by the Federal government.

 In April 2008, the Authority refunded the 2004 and 2007 Series B subordinate public utility revenue bonds for \$295,000 and \$59,000, respectively.
-Simultaneously, the Authority issued subordinate lien public utility revenue bonds (Series 2008A) with a face value of \$290,375 which are due in 2034.
+Simultaneously, the Authority issued subordinate lien public utility revenue bonds 2008 Series A with a face value of \$290,375 which are due in 2034.
 The interest rate on these securities is fixed and will have an effective average rate of 4.7% over the life of the bonds.
 There was \$11,678 of original issue premium and approximately \$5,888 for the cost of issuance, bond insurance and underwriter's discount costs associated with this issuance.

-The scheduled payments of principal and interest on the Series 2008A bonds are guaranteed by a municipal bond insurance policy issued by the Assured Guaranty Program.
+The scheduled payments of principal and interest on the 2008 Series A bonds are guaranteed by a municipal bond insurance policy issued by the Assured Guaranty Program.
+During fiscal year 2015, the Authority advance refunded \$93,560 of the series 2008 Series A bonds.
+Details of the advance refunding are discussed above.

-In June 2007, the Authority issued \$218,715 of tax-exempt subordinate lien public utility revenue bonds (Series 2007A bonds) and \$59,000 of taxable subordinate lien public utility revenue bonds (Series 2007B bonds).
-Gross proceeds from the Series 2007A bonds totaled \$234,923, including \$15,661 of original issue premium.
+In June 2007, the Authority issued \$218,715 of tax-exempt subordinate lien public utility revenue bonds 2007 Series A and \$59,000 of taxable subordinate lien public utility revenue bonds 2007 Series B. Gross proceeds from the 2007 Series A bonds totaled \$234,923, including \$15,661 of original issue premium.
 Approximately \$30,000 was used to repay outstanding commercial paper, and \$2,824 was used to pay the underwriter's discount, insurance and the cost of issuance.
-The scheduled payments of principal and interest on Series 2007A bonds are guaranteed by a municipal bond insurance policy issued by the Financial Guaranty Insurance Company ("FGIC").
-Gross proceeds from the Series 2007B bonds totaled \$59,000.

-Proceeds from the Series 2007B bonds were used entirely to fund the Authority's share of capital improvements to the Washington Aqueduct.
-The scheduled payments of principal and interest on Series 2007B bonds are guaranteed by a municipal bond insurance policy issued by CIFG Assurance North America, Inc.
+The scheduled payments of principal and interest on 2007 Series A bonds are guaranteed by a municipal bond insurance policy issued by the Financial Guaranty Insurance Company ("FGIC").
+Gross proceeds from the 2007 Series B bonds totaled \$59,000.
+Proceeds from the 2007 Series B bonds were used entirely to fund the Authority's share of capital improvements to the Washington Aqueduct.
+The scheduled payments of principal and interest on 2007 Series B bonds are guaranteed by a municipal bond insurance policy issued by CIFG Assurance North America, Inc. During fiscal year 2015, the Authority advance refunded \$103,135 of the 2007 Series A bonds.
+Details of the advance refunding are discussed above.